jia1217/ParallelProgammingLabs/docs/Labs/Lab2.md

 * In the netlist tab, select the top-level instance, uart_led, right-click and select Show Hierarchy.
 You will see how the blocks are hierarchically connected.

-* Select Reports > Timing > Report Timing Summary and click OK to see the report you saw previously.

 * Select Reports > Report Utilization and click OK to see the utilization report you saw previously.

 * Select File > Open Checkpoint, select uart_led.dcp.